onzfonz/comp227/src/content/4/en/part4c.md

 ```

 In stark contrast to the conventions of relational databases, ***references are now stored in both documents***:
-the note references the user who created it, and the user has an array of references to all of the notes created by them.
+the task references the user who created it, and the user has an array of references to all of the tasks created by them.

 ### Creating users